Frequently Asked Questions

 Q. Can I schedule a visit?
 When?

-You are welcome to attend one of our Open House events on either October 5 or November 6, 2019.
 Families who have submitted an admissions application and have registered for or taken the entrance exam will be assigned a date for a school visit (“student shadow day”) and interview.
-For full details and a step-by-step guide to apply to Trinity Hall, go to our Admissions Welcome page.
+For full details and a step-by-step guide to apply to Trinity Hall, go to our Admissions Procedures page.

 Q. From what towns are your students?